Manual Machining

 tapping

-The process of cutting internal threads in a round hole with a multi-point tool.
+A metal cutting process that creates internal threads in a round hole with a multi-point tool.
 Tapping can be performed on a manual mill or a drill press.

 teeth

-Cutting edges on the perimeter of a circular tool.
+Cutting edges of a circular tool.
 Teeth perform the cutting action while flutes clear chips.

 tool life